Last Updated on

 However, they are adaptable creatures, which makes them a great pet to have.
 So if you have a busy working schedule on a specific day, your Dachshund should be able to cope with less outdoor time.

 6. Did you know that Dachshunds took part in dog races?

-The Dachshund has short legs, so it didn’t win many races, but their fighting spirit is what gives them an ability to take part.
+The Dachshund has short legs, so it didn’t win many races, but their fighting spirit is what gives them the ability to take part.

 7. The 3 different base colors are just the tip of the iceberg

 There are 3 different base colors which are red, black & tan, chocolate & tan.
-However, there is much more variety which makes the Dachshund one of the breeds that have the most variety in terms of appearance when you combine that with the fact that they have 3 different coat types.
+However, there is much more variety which makes the Dachshund one of the breeds that have the most variety regarding appearance when you combine that with the fact that they have 3 different coat types.